asminsinha/gati-path/README.md

 # Gati-Path: Real-Time IoT Telemetry Processing and Predictive Transit Delay Engine

-Gati-Path is an operational backend framework designed to process high-frequency IoT telemetry streams from a commercial transport fleet.
+Gati-Path is a real-time operational backend framework designed to process high-frequency IoT telemetry streams from a commercial transport fleet.
 The system ingests spatial and vehicular diagnostic payloads, tracks asset states dynamically in memory, and evaluates potential transit risk boundaries using a tabular Random Forest classifier coupled with local SHAP (SHapley Additive exPlanations) feature attribution.

 ---